DrSnowbird/blazegraph-docker/README.md

 * Non-root user for container:
   We are tightening down the security of containerfor this container, we use non-root user (blzg as user) to run the Blazegraph.
 * Though, currently, you can go into container to use "sudo" to do admin work.
-  For production deployment,we will remove sudo access inside container and other vulnerability codes.
+  For production deployment, we recommend to remove sudo access inside container and other vulnerability codes.
 At this point, we are still relative relaxing in not fully lock down security yet.

 # Components
 * [BlazeGraph](https://www.blazegraph.com/) 2.1.4 service will be running at http://<server_ip:9999>/
-* java version "1.8.0_191"
+* java version "1.8.0_201"
-  Java(TM) SE Runtime Environment (build 1.8.0_191-b12)
+  Java(TM) SE Runtime Environment (build 1.8.0_201-b09)
-  Java HotSpot(TM) 64-Bit Server VM (build 25.191-b12, mixed mode)
+  Java HotSpot(TM) 64-Bit Server VM (build 25.201-b09, mixed mode)
-* Apache Maven 3.5.3
+* Apache Maven 3.6.0
 * Python 3.5.2
+* npm 3.5.2 + nodejs v4.2.6
+* Gradle 5.1
-* Other tools: git wget unzip vim python python-setuptools python-dev python-numpy
+* Other tools: git wget unzip vim python python-setuptools python-dev pandas python-numpy

 # Run (recommended for easy-start)
 Image is pulling from openkbs/blazegraph